 Some private nonprofit organizations are searching websites to find homeowner association rules that discriminate against children.
 This happened with one of our clients that had an old set of rules posted on its website.
-One such organization filed a claim with the Department of Fair Employment and Housing (DFEH) and the DFEH sent a demand letter to the association.
+One such organization filed a claim with the Civil Rights Department (formerly the Department of Fair Employment and Housing (DFEH)).
+The Department sent a demand letter to the association.

 The letter is quite revealing because it shows what the State of California considers discrimination against children.
 Following are excerpts from its letter to the board of directors.
 Nothing has been added to the letter--the bolding and italics are in the original, as are the comments in parentheses.

 RE: Housing Rights Center v. ____ Homeowners Assn.

 [A review of ] the association's website revealed the following violations:

 It states that, "children are not allowed to play in the garages, the flower beds, lake or streams or, after 8 p.m. on the Fire Road."
 (This rule specifically targets children and is considered a violation of the laws enforced by this Department.)
 The rules must be deleted or revised to delete the word "children" wherever it appears.

 Swimming pool hours at the two family pools are from 9:00 a.m. to 10:00 p.m. daily.
 (You can not have separate pools.
 All pools should be able to be used by anyone regardless of their age or family status.)

 Children's toys and other play equipment including strollers must be taken home after use.
 (You cannot have a rule which identifies a specific protected group.
 Rules have to be general in nature.)